dinanathsj29/npm-node-package-manager-tutorial/README.md

 - If any package required or makes sense `only to a specific project/application` than it is advisable to install the package locally in the current project folder
 - At npm official website: https://www.npmjs.com/ we can search for the specifically required package and have all help/detailed information of the package
 - To install any third-party library or npm package in Node application use command: `npm install <package_name>` OR `npm i <package_name>` (it download and install packages also makes/add an entry in package.json file)
-- As per the recent NPM version, whatever npm package we install with command `npm i <package_name>` the `package.json by default take a record/an entry` of the same as dependencies (in old/past version we use to provide `--save` flag-like `npm i <package_name> --save`)
 - All packages/modules and dependencies mentioned in `package.json` get installed under the folder `node_modules`

 > **Syntax**: `npm install <package_name>` OR `npm i <package_name>`